-ART 4499 Senior Thesis (3)
+ART 4499 Senior Exhibition (3)

 Requirement for all graduating art or design majors in a comprehensive program of study.
 Production of a body of work related to their area of concentration and the production of a written manifesto and statement.
-This course should be taken during the semester of graduation.
+All students in the BFA and <<dti>>>programs must take this course in one of their last two semesters prior to graduation.
+This class is not offered in the Summer semester.
+Prerequisite: ART 3350

-AEROSPACE COURSES (AS)
+AIR FORCE ROTC/AEROSPACE COURSES (AS)